The hermit Tarot Card Meanings and Combinations

 In the Visconti Tarot from the 15th century, this card resembled Father Time, with the wise old man carrying an hourglass to signify maturity and wisdom gained through time.
 Andy Boroveshengra suggests this card may have been depicted as Chronos (Father Time) during the Renaissance period, whilst Rachel Pollack notes the significance of this interpretation when you consider the placement coming before the Wheel of Fortune turns.
 Over time (no pun intended) the Old Man became the sage or hermit, with the hourglass replaced by the lantern we recognise today.

-When The Hermit appears in your Tarot reading it can suggest withdrawal for deep thought and contemplation, a time of quiet introspection to reflect and meditate in order to find the answer that lies within you.
+When The Hermit appears in your Tarot reading it can suggest withdrawal for some soul-searching; a time of quiet thought and reflection in order to find the answer that lies within.
 The Hermit holds his lantern aloft to illuminate the path ahead; he shows us that we can find our way to inner truth if we follow his example with maturity and wisdom.
 It can suggest being prudent, taking time, and keeping your own counsel.

 If reversed or badly aspected, imprudence, lack of maturity, acting hastily, (although some view it as over caution), problems with elders.